Clicky

 Prepare your beans by following the 'fresh beans' instructions mentioned further up the page.
 Lightly toss your beans in salt.

-NOTE: Place your salted beans on a dehydrator tray on solid sheets.
+DEHYDRATOR: Place your salted beans on dehydrator trays on top of solid sheets.
 This will keep the salt from falling down into the lower trays.

-They will feel nice and crispy when fully dehydrated.
+Your beans will feel nice and crispy when fully dehydrated.
+Don't over-dry them for snacking; and watch your teeth.

 Dehydrated Green Beans Recipe: Super-Tasty Green Bean Casserole!